npeshekncsu/st558-project2/Readme.md

-ST-558, Project 2
+ST-558 Project 2 <br> Vignette for reading and summarizing data from an IQAir APIs
 ================
 Nataliya Peshekhodko
-2023-10-02

-- <a
-  href="#1-vignette-for-reading-and-summarizing-data-from-an-iqair-apis"
-  id="toc-1-vignette-for-reading-and-summarizing-data-from-an-iqair-apis">1
-  Vignette for reading and summarizing data from an IQAir APIs</a>
+2023-10-03

-  - <a href="#11-overall-goal" id="toc-11-overall-goal">1.1 Overall Goal</a>
+- <a href="#1-overall-goal" id="toc-1-overall-goal">1 Overall Goal</a>
-  - <a href="#12-packages" id="toc-12-packages">1.2 Packages</a>
+- <a href="#2-packages" id="toc-2-packages">2 Packages</a>
-  - <a href="#13-functions-for-reading-data-from-iqair-apis"
+- <a href="#3-functions-for-reading-data-from-iqair-apis"
-    id="toc-13-functions-for-reading-data-from-iqair-apis">1.3 Functions for
+  id="toc-3-functions-for-reading-data-from-iqair-apis">3 Functions for
   reading data from IQAir APIs</a>
-    - <a href="#131-get-states-function"
+  - <a href="#31-function-to-get-states"
-      id="toc-131-get-states-function">1.3.1 Get states function</a>
+    id="toc-31-function-to-get-states">3.1 Function to get states</a>
-    - <a href="#132-get-cities-function"
+  - <a href="#32-function-to-get-cities"
-      id="toc-132-get-cities-function">1.3.2 Get cities function</a>
+    id="toc-32-function-to-get-cities">3.2 Function to get cities</a>
   - <a
-      href="#133-get-air-quality-and-weather-metrics-based-on-country-state-and-city-function"
-      id="toc-133-get-air-quality-and-weather-metrics-based-on-country-state-and-city-function">1.3.3
+    href="#33-function-get-air-quality-and-weather-metrics-based-on-the-country-state-and-city"
+    id="toc-33-function-get-air-quality-and-weather-metrics-based-on-the-country-state-and-city">3.3
-      Get air quality and weather metrics based on country, state and city function</a>
+    Function get air quality and weather metrics based on the country, state and city</a>
-    - <a href="#134-get-air-quality-and-weather-metrics-for-country-function"
+  - <a
-      id="toc-134-get-air-quality-and-weather-metrics-for-country-function">1.3.4
+    href="#34-function-to-get-air-quality-and-weather-metrics-for-country"
+    id="toc-34-function-to-get-air-quality-and-weather-metrics-for-country">3.4
-      Get air quality and weather metrics for country function</a>
+    Function to get air quality and weather metrics for country</a>
-  - <a href="#14-exploratory-data-analysis"
+- <a href="#4-exploratory-data-analysis"
-    id="toc-14-exploratory-data-analysis">1.4 Exploratory Data Analysis</a>
+  id="toc-4-exploratory-data-analysis">4 Exploratory Data Analysis</a>
-    - <a href="#141-eda-for-countries" id="toc-141-eda-for-countries">1.4.1
+  - <a href="#41-eda-for-countries" id="toc-41-eda-for-countries">4.1 EDA
-      EDA for countries</a>
+    for countries</a>
-    - <a href="#142-eda-for-the-us-states"
+  - <a href="#42-eda-for-the-us-states"
-      id="toc-142-eda-for-the-us-states">1.4.2 EDA for the US states</a>
+    id="toc-42-eda-for-the-us-states">4.2 EDA for the US states</a>
-  - <a href="#15-summary" id="toc-15-summary">1.5 Summary</a>
+- <a href="#5-summary" id="toc-5-summary">5 Summary</a>

-# 1 Vignette for reading and summarizing data from an IQAir APIs

-## 1.1 Overall Goal
+# 1 Overall Goal

-Vignettes are explanations of some concept, package, etc. with text, code, and output interweaved.
-Our goal with this project is to create a vignette about contacting an [IQAir APIs](https://www.iqair.com/dashboard/api) using custom functions to query, parse, and return well-structured data.
-IQAir APIs provide information about **real time air quality data and weather metrics**.
+Vignettes are explanations of concepts, packages, or other topics that interweave text, code, and output.
+Our project’s goal is to create a vignette focused on interacting with the [IQAir APIs](https://www.iqair.com/dashboard/api) using custom functions to query, parse, and retrieve well-structured data.
+After the functions are available, we conduct basic exploratory data analysis on the data obtained from API endpoints.

+The **IQAir APIs** provide information about **real-time air quality** and **weather metrics**.

-## 1.2 Packages
+# 2 Packages

 Packages required to run code included in that analysis: